MostafaGazar/StackView/README.md

 ## Download

 Step 1.
-Add the JitPack repository to your root build.gradle at the end of repositories
+Add the JitPack repository to your root build.gradle at the end of **`allprojects`** repositories
 ```
 allprojects {
     repositories {